ggez/ggez/CONTRIBUTING.md

 > ***Please Note:*** ggez is written by volunteers.
 If you encounter a problem while using it, we'll do our best to help you, but the authors cannot offer any support.

+### Finding things to work on

+Known bugs and feature requests are all in the [issue tracker](https://github.com/ggez/ggez/issues) so that's a good place to start looking for places to help.
+Bugs marked `*EASY*` are fairly self-contained and probably don't need lots and lots of research.
+Bugs marked `*LESS EASY*` will require a bit of finesse, or larger/broader changes to the library.

 ### Submitting a pull request

 * [Fork](https://github.com/ggez/ggez/fork) and clone the repository